England

 Heavy, prolonged, snow is common and temperatures are rarely below freezing for more than a few days.
 Some years there will be a few days of road and rail disruption from snow - even the slightest amount of snow often causes delays on public transport, especially rail.
 Very severe weather conditions are rare and remedial action is usually taken promptly.
 Flooding and droughts are unlikely to affect the traveller.
 High winds occasionally disrupt travel, most often outside summer.

 English people are said to have a passion for debating the weather: actually this is usually just an opening gambit to start a conversation with a stranger.
-Often and these conversation openers are heard among the elderly members of society.
+Often these conversation openers are heard among the elderly members of society.
 Most discussions that do involve weather usually include criticisms of it - including (though perhaps not at the same time) both that it's "too cold" and it's "too hot".
 Well-known conversational gambits (with due acknowledgement to Peter Kay) : "It's too cold for snow"; "It's that fine rain that soaks you through".

 The People of England

 The people of England, like their language, are a mixed bunch who have regularly been infused with new blood - from the Romans nearly 2000 years ago taking control of the ancient British in the region, to the later influences of Angles, Saxons and others from Europe after which created the original idea of the English, to the Vikings and then the Normans about a thousand years ago.
-Since then and there have been Huguenots, Chinese, Yahudi fleeing pogroms, people from former British colonies in the Caribbean in the 1950s and 60s, Indians expelled from newly independent former African colonies, workers from new EU member states such as Poland, not to mention people from other UK nations and the [[Ireland|Republic of Ireland.
+Since then there have been Huguenots, Chinese, Yahudi fleeing pogroms, people from former British colonies in the Caribbean in the 1950s and 60s, Indians expelled from newly independent former African colonies, workers from new EU member states such as Poland, not to mention people from other UK nations and the [[Ireland|Republic of Ireland.
 The full list is very long, but England has long been used to outsiders making it their home - even before England existed!
 It is true to say that not all English people welcome foreigners and some distastefully racist political organisations exist, but it's a very small fraction of the population who subscribe to such views and are looked down on with disgust by the overwhelming majority of the nation.Almost everyone will treat you well if you are polite and make an effort to fit in.
 Smile, be polite, don't be pushy if you can help that's how to get on with the English.

 The English are well used to foreign visitors and you can expect them to be friendly and polite.
 One thing to bear in mind is that many (mostly elderly) English people are terrified of causing offence and dislike lying, and so will try to avoid potential pitfalls by sticking to safe (often boring) topics of conversation.
 They will occasionally attempt to avoid offence by evading a question which worries them, while also trying not to offend you by point blank refusing you an answer.
 This sort of thing generally wears off as people get to know you.
 The younger generation are often more open with their opinions and emotions, but you can still expect them to be polite.